0xNeit/suilend/math.md

+The goal of this page is to be a self-contained explanation of the big mathematical concepts involved in building a lending protocol.

 # Reserve

 For a given lending market, a reserve holds all deposits of a coin type for a given lending market.